jpribyl/website-frontend/README.md

 In order to deploy, this script is pipelined from gh-->dh-->k8s.
 Because we are using an arm image and docker hub uses amd, we need to virtualize the docker hub environment or the build will fail.
 We can do this with qemu.
-If the image is not available, pull it with this and keep it in the home directory:
+If the image is not available, pull it with this and keep it in the home directory of the project:

 ```
 curl -L https://github.com/balena-io/qemu/releases/download/v3.0.0%2Bresin/qemu-3.0.0+resin-arm.tar.gz | tar zxvf - -C . && mv qemu-3.0.0+resin-arm/qemu-arm-static .